-Important Dates for the Maner family
+Early History of the Maner family

 This web page shows only a small excerpt of our Maner research.
 Another 167 words (12 lines of text) covering the years 1618, 1627, 1760, 1769, 1796, 1848, and 1859 are included under the topic Early Maner History in all our PDF Extended History products and printed products wherever possible.

 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Maner include Man, Manne, Manner, Maner, Maenner, Maener, Manns and others.

 Early Notables of the Maner family (pre 1700)

 During this period prominent bearers of the name Maner were Horace Mann (1796-1859), who was an American educator and statesman.
 His writings, which influenced the secularization of public schools, hold a commanding...